-3. Determine Net Profit Percentage
+3. Determining Net Profit Percentage in Excel

 In this example, we will show how to determine the Net profit.
 We know that we need to pay a certain amount of tax to the authority.
 Also, the company has to pay interest on bank loans.
 This net profit is determined after deducting all the tax and interest along with the remaining costs.

 - We have tax and interest in our dataset.
 And the operating cost already calculated.

 - We have tax and interest in our dataset.
 And the operating cost has already been calculated.

 - Determine the profit by subtracting the tax, interest, and other costs.
 Put the formula on cell C14.

 - Put formula on that cell.